jcm0905/CS544/README.md

 ## Configuration

-The client and server can be configured using command line arguments.
+The client and server can be configured using command-line arguments.

 ### Client Arguments

 - `-s`, `--server`: Server address (e.g., localhost (default), `127.0.0.1`, etc.)
 - `-p`, `--port`: Server port number (e.g., 4433 (default), 5000, etc.)
 - `-c`, `--cert-file`: Path to the QUIC certificate (.pem file)
 - `-f`, `--filename`: Path to the file to be sent to the server